sora91s/mongo/src/mongo/db/s/README.md

 The shard versioning protocol tracks the placement of chunks for sharded collections.

 Each chunk has a version called the "chunk version."
-A chunk version is represented as C<E, T, M, m> and consists of four elements:
+A chunk version is represented as C<M, m, E> and consists of three elements:

+1. The *M* major version - an integer incremented when a chunk moves shards.
+1. The *m* minor version - an integer incremented when a chunk is split.
 1. The *E* epoch  - an object ID shared among all chunks for a collection that distinguishes a unique instance of the collection.
-1. The *T* timestamp - a new unique identifier for a collection introduced in version 5.0.
-The difference between epoch and timestamp is that timestamps are comparable, allowing for distinguishing between two instances of a collection in which the epoch/timestamp do not match.
-1. The *M* major version - an integer used to specify a change on the data placement (i.e. chunk migration).
-1. The *m* minor version - An integer used to specify that a chunk has been resized (i.e. split or merged).
+The epoch remains unchanged for the lifetime of the chunk, unless the collection is dropped or the collection's shard key has been refined using the refineCollectionShardKey command.

 To completely define the shard versioning protocol, we introduce two extra terms - the "shard version" and "collection version."

 1. Shard version - For a sharded collection, this is the highest chunk version seen on a particular shard.
-The version of the *i* shard is represented as SV<sub>i</sub><E<sub>SV<sub>i</sub></sub>, T<sub>SV<sub>i</sub></sub>, M<sub>SV<sub>i</sub></sub>, m<sub>SV<sub>i</sub></sub>>.
+The version of the *i* shard is represented as SV<sub>i</sub><M<sub>SV<sub>i</sub></sub>, m<sub>SV<sub>i</sub></sub>, E<sub>SV<sub>i</sub></sub>>.
 1. Collection version - For a sharded collection, this is the highest chunk version seen across all shards.
-The collection version is represented as CV<E<sub>cv</sub>, T<sub>cv</sub>, M<sub>cv</sub>, m<sub>cv</sub>>.
+The collection version is represented as CV<M<sub>cv</sub>, m<sub>cv</sub>, E<sub>cv</sub>>.

 ### Database versioning

 The database versioning protocol tracks the placement of databases for unsharded collections.
 The "database version" indicates on which shard a database currently exists.
-A database version is represented as DBV<uuid, T, Mod> and consists of two elements:
+A database version is represented as DBV<uuid, Mod> and consists of two elements:

 1. The UUID - a unique identifier to distinguish different instances of the database.
 The UUID remains unchanged for the lifetime of the database, unless the database is dropped and recreated.
-1. The *T* timestamp - a new unique identifier introduced in version 5.0.
-Unlike the UUID, the timestamp allows for ordering database versions in which the UUID/Timestamp do not match.
 1. The last modified field - an integer incremented when the database changes its primary shard.

 ### Versioning updates

-Nodes that track chunk/database versions "lazily" load versioning information.
+Nodes that track chunk/database versions “lazily” load versioning information.
 A router or shard will only find out that its internally-stored versioning information is stale via receiving changed version information from another node.